LCC-CIT/CS295N-CourseMaterials/Labs/Lab06/Lab6Instructions_CS295N.md

 In *Murach's ASP.NET Core MVC*, complete exercise 4-1, "Create the Movie List app".

+Note: If you are using MySQL or SQLite rather than SQL Server, a few of the steps will be different:

+- Step 3: you will need to install the correct NuGet package for the database provider for your database type.
+- Step 10: Use the correct connection string for your database type.
+- Steps 14 and 15: Use a database management program that works with your database, such as  MySQL Workbench or DB Browser for SQLite.

-You will take a screen-shot of the app running in your web browser at the end of the exercise and on the document containing the screen-shot you will also report one of the following:
+Take a screen-shot of the app running in your web browser at the end of the exercise.
+Put the screen-shot in a Word document and in that document, report one of the following:

 A. I Followed all the steps shown in the book and successfully compiled and ran the program.